ECHOESProj/eo-tracking-matchup/README.md

     C --> |Yes| D(Retrieve & store EO value)
 ```

-This is implemented in matchup_v1.
+This is implemented in matchup_v1.py.
-matchup_v2 is the Sentinel Hub Statistics API, but it is slower,
+matchup_v2.py does the same as matchup_v1.py, but uses the Sentinel Hub Statistics API, but it is slower,
-so use matchup_v1.
+so use matchup_v1.py.

 # Usage

-    python3 matchup_v1 in.csv out.csv
+    python3 matchup_v1.py in.csv out.csv

 # Modify EO variables

-See "evalscript_ndmi" in the matchup_v1 for the JavaScript code that returns gets the EO value.
+See "evalscript_ndmi" in the matchup_v1.py for the JavaScript code that returns gets the EO value.
 Modify it to get other EO variables.